 A shuttle bus service runs between the terminals.

-There are several bureaux de change, a bank and ATMs, as well as telephones, tourist information, numerous shops and duty free, and a business centre with internet access in Beijing International Airport.
+There are several bureaux de change, a bank and ATMs, telephones, tourist information, numerous shops and duty free shopping, and a business centre.
 A food corridor provides a range of eating and drinking options, while an entertainment centre offers everything from films to Chinese massage.
-Facilities for the disabled are good, but passengers should contact their airlines in advance for more information.
-Smoking is banned throughout the airport.

 The parking garage is located close to Terminal 3, and is connected to the terminal building by means of an underground walkway.
-There is also an airport subway, linking the parking garage to the terminals.
+There is also an airport subway linking the parking garage to the terminals.
 Parking is free for the first 30 minutes; and thereafter, RMB 6 for the first hour, and RMB 5 for every subsequent 30 minutes.
-The maximum daily charge is RMB 80 for the first two days, and RMB 50 per day from the third day onwards.
+The maximum daily charge is RMB 80 for the first two days.

 VIP Lounges located throughout the airport have telephones, internet access, printing, faxing, and other business facilities.
 The airport also has a business centre, offering internet access, as well as computer and fax facilities.
 Conference facilities are available at the airport, as well as at the nearby Beijing Airport Garden Hotel.